 When there's absolutely no time to lose in the morning, an apple sliced into rings, smeared with peanut butter, and sprinkled with granola is a perfect perk-me-up breakfast.
 The combination of flavors, nutrients, and textures should keep you going until lunchtime.

 A frozen English muffin, a fried egg, and a slice of cheddar cheese make a hearty, fast, and low-cost breakfast sandwich.

 Another tasty take on the bottomless bowl of oatmeal includes dried ginger, nutmeg, cinnamon, and a chopped apple.
 Cook the oats in milk, with the spices, and stir in apple when ready to serve.

-Whip up a strawberry-yogurt smoothie in seconds and take it on the road or drink it down in the kitchen.
+A strawberry-yogurt smoothie can be whipped up in seconds for taking on the road or drinking in the kitchen.
 This one sparkles during berry season, when the fruit is reasonably priced, super sweet, and perhaps locally grown, and salvages berries that are getting a bit soft for eating.
 Add a touch of orange juice for extra zing.

 A bowl of cottage cheese accompanied by piece of fruit and a slice of toast with peanut butter is a healthy, inexpensive, and filling first meal of the day.